valflrt/leJardinier/README.md

 # lejardinier-typescript
-This is simple simple discord bot made in typescript (with discord.js).
+This is simple simple discord bot made in typescript with discord.js.

 ### Installation